bpetermann/ts-a11y/README.md

 To use the extension locally:

-- In VS Code, select Run and Debug from the Debug start view or press F5
+- In VS Code, select `Run` and `Start Debugging` from the start view or press `F5`
-- VS Code will open a new window where you can select the application you want to wa11york on
+- VS Code will open a new window where you can select the application you want to work on

 ## 📋 Usage Examples